Toparvion/toparvion.pro/content/en/home/talks.md

 Over the last few years I delivered several talks on various Java-related events including [Joker](https://jokerconf.com/en/) and [JPoint](https://jpoint.ru/en/) conferences.
-Because all of them used Russian language, they are listed on the [corresponding page](/event).
+Because all of them are in Russian language, they are listed on the [corresponding page](/event).

 {{% /callout %}}